ni/nimi-python/docs/nirfsg/class.rst

         .. note:: For the PXIe-5644/5645/5646 and PXIe-5673/5673E, this property is always read-only.

+        .. tip:: This property can be set/get on specific lo within your :py:class:`nirfsg.Session` instance.
+            Use Python index notation on the repeated capabilities container lo to specify a subset.

+            Example: :py:attr:`my_session.lo[ ... ].lo_out_power`

+            To set/get on all lo, you can call the property directly on the :py:class:`nirfsg.Session`.

+            Example: :py:attr:`my_session.lo_out_power`

         The following table lists the characteristics of this property.

             +-----------------------+------------+